 But I did find a couple of electric cargo bikes made just for dogs that are worth checking out:

 If these work for your dog and situation, then fantastic.
-If not, you’re probably better off finding an electric bike that fits you perfectly and then adding the appropriate dog carrier or bike basket.
+If not, you’re probably better off finding an electric bike with a basket that fits you perfectly or adding the appropriate dog carrier or bike basket.

 You might like to start your search by browsing some electric cargo bikes that already come with a variety of bike racks to attach a carrier to: